• Skip to primary navigation

 Living in Oklahoma I feel like most of our freezers are full of ground beef.
 As a kid, we even would buy a side of beef some years from a local farm.

-There is always a lot of ground beef in my freezer, it’s an easy meat to just pull out and turn into a delicious dinner.
+There is always a lot of ground beef (or ground bison) in my freezer, it’s an easy meat to just pull out and turn into a delicious dinner.
 It’s the most common cut of beef we eat.

 Ground beef has been popular for a long time and has often been used as a way to stretch the meat budget because it’s great used in small amounts in other dishes.